Pierre Verbaeten

-Petrus Verbaeten, born April 23rd, usually called Pierre, is a Belgian professor emeritus in the Computer Science Department at the KU Leuven, and has more than 226 publications to its name.
+Petrus Verbaeten, born April 23rd, usually called Pierre, is a Belgian professor emeritus in the Computer Science Department at the KU Leuven, and has more than 226 publications to his name.
 He managed the internet domain field .be from 1989 to 2000.

 Biography

 Verbaeten studied electronics at Katholieke Universiteit Leuven and graduated in 1969.
 The direction computer science was founded in 1971.
 His first contact with computer science was during his military service.
 He then followed Applied Mathematics, in which a few computer science fields occurred.